 Part of what we do is to reflect on our achievements and find ways to create an even greater impact.

 The Board of Good Sammy Enterprises combines a wealth of experience from the private, public and community service sectors.
 The Board's primary role is to ensure ethical corporate governance whilst over-sighting implementation of the organisation’s mission, in accordance with sound business principles.
-The Board works through the Chief Executive Officer and his senior management team.
+The Board works through the Chief Executive Officer and her senior management team.
 All Board members provide their services on a voluntary basis and some Board members have been with Good Sammy Enterprises for more than 10 years:

-joined the Good Sammy Board in 2016 and works as a Senior Electrical Engineer with Bechtel Australia.
+Joined the Good Sammy Board in 2016 and works as a Senior Electrical Engineer with Bechtel Australia.
 He has held a number of Chairperson roles within the Uniting Church in Australia and in local Service clubs.
 Chris is a Fellow of Engineers Australia and a Justice of the Peace for Western Australia and brings a wealth of strategic and safety knowledge to the Board.

 Wesfarmers Legal Counsel, Tamsin has extensive experience in corporate mergers and acquisitions specialising in energy, gas insurance, industry and safety.
 Tamsin is also a board member of the Araluen Botanic Park Foundation.